sourceplant/vbnotescript/README.md

 * On startup, it loads whole of the file content in memory.
 * On shutdown, it makes a backup of initial main file and dumps the in memory updated content to it
 * Notes can be added and edited with Notepad++ or Notepad, default is notepad++
-* Text searching returns the matched text and a unique number as a refernce to the note
+* Text searching returns the matched text and a unique number as a refernce to the note, default is notepad to display the search result
-* Note editing with single save, as on committing save, temporary file is marked for updation in memory and deletion.

 ## Prerequisites
-* Notepad++ or even Notepad
+* Notepad++ and Notepad
-* Notepad++ with File Status auto detection enabled
+* Notepad++ with File Status auto detection enabled to avoid opening duplicate copy of same file
    * Settings -> Preferences -> MISC. tab -> File Status Auto Detection -> Enabled

-* Note: Default is notepad++, to use notepad, replace it in the vbs file
+* Note: Default is notepad++ for file operators, to use notepad, replace it in the vbs file